Mind the Gap: What semantic clustering means for your customer service

 Here’s something obvious but worth repeating: Customers don’t like it when they can’t find something on your website.

-In fact, 88% of internet users are less likely to return to a website after a poor user experience
+In fact, 88% of internet users are less likely to return to a website after a poor user experience.

 How do you know if your search has failed them?
 They may choose not to click on the provided information, they may leave the page entirely, or they may reach out for further assistance.
 These responses tell you that your site is missing crucial information — or that the information you have isn’t getting to the people who need it.
 You have a knowledge gap.
 Luckily, we know how to bridge it.